GeoMattB/badlands_doe_toolset/README.md

 # badlands_doe_toolset
-a set of tools to simply combine the setup and analysis of Badlands using Design of Experiments (DoEgen) python software. see https://badlands.readthedocs.io/ and https://github.com/sebhaan/DoEgen
+A set of tools that combines the setup and analysis of Badlands using Design of Experiments (DoEgen) python software. see https://badlands.readthedocs.io/ and https://github.com/sebhaan/DoEgen

-This repository is also available on pip testing, to install:
+This repository is also available on pip, to install:

-pip install -i https://test.pypi.org/simple/ badlands-doe-toolset
+pip install badlands-doe-toolset

 An example on the functionality and description of how to use this is available here: